f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_network_layer.rst

   :align: center
   :scale: 70%

-If you do make a change the applaince will be forced to rebootreload the network service to load a new bitstream image into the FPGA.
+If you do make a change the applaince will be forced to reboot to load a new bitstream image into the FPGA.

 .. image:: images/initial_setup_of_rseries_network_layer/image7.png
   :align: center